STOCKS NEWS EUROPE-UK small caps slip 0.1 pct early

-The FTSE Small Cap index slips 0.1 percent in early trade, underperforming the wider market, with the blue chips up 0.6 percent and the mid caps 0.5 percent firmer.
+The FTSE Small Cap index slips 0.1 percent in early trade, outperforming the wider market, with the blue chips off 0.7 percent and the midcaps 0.3 percent weaker.

-Blacks Leisure, the struggling outdoor goods retailer that put itself up for sale earlier this month, slides almost 36 percent after saying it does not have and does not now expect to receive an offer for its equity only the trade, assets, and brands of the group.
+Topps Tiles drops 4.4 percent after the tile and wood flooring retailer adds to the gloom in the retail sector, posting a 15 percent fall in year profit and a further deterioration in recent trading.

-SkyePharma sinks more than 18 percent after the drug delivery specialist says the European Drugs Agency will decide on its asthma therapy Flutiform after member states involved in the approval process failed to reach a unanimous decision in a final attempt.
+Regeneration specialist Quintain Estates & Development firms 2.9 percent after the company says it is making steady progress on its Wembley and Greenwich Peninsula projects in London, against a deteriorating economic backdrop.

 Reuters messaging rm://tricia.wright1.thomsonreuters.com@reuters.net